AhmadEjaz1/Human-Emotion-Detection-Model-using-YOLOv9/README.md

 Downlad the Data Set with YOLOv9 format

 # Data Set Changes
-Extract the Data Set and follow the format bellow:
+Extract the Data Set and follow the format :
 DataSet/
 ├── data.yaml
 ├── images/